PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 It is easy to avoid the pitfalls, but since the compiler can not enforce these rules, there is room for human error.

-It is possible to use scoped thread local variable and `&RefCell<T>` to achieve a similar functionality safely, but it is not as convenient to use.
+Scoped thread local variable and `&RefCell<T>` can achieve a similar functionality safely, but can only be used with closure callbacks.
-Generic libraries based on Piston-Current can be also used this way, without current objects.
-The major advantage of current object over scoped thread local variables is that switching from current objects to normal references is easier.
+Therefore, Piston-Current supports this as a safer alternative.

 When calling a function that gives you a mutable reference to a current object in a closure, it is possible to create two mutable references in scope by calling the same function inside the closure: